-To overcome this shortcoming, Carolyn Bertozzi’s group has designed fluorogenic azide probes that are activated by Cu-catalyzed or metal-free click chemistry.
+To overcome this shortcoming, the Carolyn Bertozzi group has designed fluorogenic azide probes that are activated by Cu-catalyzed or metal-free click chemistry.
 These azide probes are not fluorescent until they react with alkynes.
 Termed the CalFluors, these probes possess emission maxima that range from green to far-red wavelengths, and enable sensitive biomolecule detection under no-wash conditions.
-A number of reports show that CalFluor probes are an indispensable tool for sensitive visualization of metabolically labeled molecules (glycans, DNA, RNA, and proteins) in cells, developing zebrafish, and mouse brain tissue slices under no-wash conditions.
+A number of reports showed that CalFluor probes are an indispensable tool for sensitive visualization of metabolically labeled molecules (glycans, DNA, RNA, and proteins) in cells, developing zebrafish, and mouse brain tissue slices under no-wash conditions.

 |Description||Ex/Em||Emission Color||Pkg.
 Size||Product #||Price|

 |CalFluor 647 Azide||657/674||Near IR||1 mg||1372 – 1||$195.00|

 Shieh P., et al. (2015).
 CalFluors: A Universal Motif for Fluorogenic Azide Probes across the Visible Spectrum J. Am.
 Chem.
 Soc., 137: 7145−51.